rorywilliams36/Wordle-Solver/README.md

 Words are scored then ranked by using these metrics in a weighted sum calculation where the weights are largely biased to the entropy value and least biased towards the word probability

 Solver averages ~3.5 guesses to find the answer
+Currently there maybe a few cases where the word is guessed >6 guesses

 ---